-A Smart Contract is a computer program, stored in a blockchain, that guarantee the fulfillment of an agreement automatically and safely, without the need for third parties.
-Smart Contract technology is not new, but the way it is applied is.
+A Smart Contract is a computer program stored in a blockchain that guarantees the fulfillment of an agreement automatically and safely, without the need for third parties.
+Smart Contract technology is not new, but how it is applied is.

 Smart Contracts run exactly as programmed.
-They are self-executing with specific instructions or clauses written on its code which get executed when certain conditions are met.
-For example, when two people participate in a Smart Contract that implements a bet, they'll send the money to the contract with their selected winner choice.
+They are self-executing with specific instructions or clauses written on their code which get executed when certain conditions are met.
+For example, when two people participate in a Smart Contract that implements a bet, they'll send the money to the Contract with their selected winner choice.
 The Contract will be responsible for transferring the amount deposited by the two people to the address of the person who has guessed right.
-The action of sending money is made using the native token of the blockchain where the contract is deployed.
+The action of sending money is made using the native token of the blockchain where the Contract is deployed.

-The blockchain not only provides a single ledger as a source of trust, but also strips possible complications in communication and workflow because of its precision, transparency, and automated system.
+The blockchain provides a single ledger as a source of trust and strips possible complications in communication and workflow because of its precision, transparency, and automated system.

 A Smart Contract that runs on a blockchain needs to be immutable and must have the ability to run through multiple nodes without compromising its integrity.
 As a result of which, the Smart Contract functionality needs to be deterministic, terminable, and isolated.
 Deterministic means that the contract output will be the same if identical inputs are given.
-Terminable implies that the contract must have an exit when specific conditions are met or a time limit is exceeded.
-Isolation is needed to evade secondary effects on the platform where the contract is executed.
-Since any contract may knowingly and unknowingly contain bugs is important that the contract executes in an isolated sandbox.
+Terminable implies that the Contract must have an exit when specific conditions are met or a time limit is exceeded.
+Isolation is needed to evade secondary effects on the platform where the Contract is executed.
+Since any contract may knowingly and unknowingly contain bugs, the Contract must be executed in an isolated sandbox.

 There are lots of Smart Contract use cases.
 We'll review them in a later post.
-If you need a deeper knowledge about blockchain you can enroll in any of these blockchain courses.
+If you need more profound knowledge about blockchain, you can enroll in any blockchain courses.